Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental, and always interesting.

-- 1 Handcrafted Hat Block which can be made using Big GAP Filler Insulating Foam Sealant sprayed into a Metal Waste Paper Basket and shaped to the desired shape and size.
+- Handcrafted hat block (You can make one by using Insulating Foam Sealant sprayed into a metal wastepaper basket and shaped to the desired shape and size.)

-- A (I purchase these balls from Amazon) They are perfect for using in the Tumble Dryer.
-The have a soft and squishy texture with a nice surface for the fibers to cling onto.
+- Gertie Ball (I purchase these balls from Amazon).
+They are perfect to use in the tumble dryer.
+They have a soft and squishy texture with a nice surface for the fibers to cling onto.
 They also come with a little tube which allows for easy inflation and deflation.
 These balls can be used over and over again.
-Gertie Ball

 How to Make the Polystyrene Hat Block

-- Line a metal waste paper similar to the one shown below.
+- Line a metal wastebasket similar to the one shown below.
 I used some plastic sandwich wrap to line the sides and then sprayed it lightly with cooking spray.